Prevention Is Key

-Adhering to Best-Practices for Carrot Culture is the ounce of prevention that puts you ahead of disease pressure, but there is always the possibility that your carrot planting will be afflicted by any one of a number of carrot pathogens.
-Because inadvertent damage to roots, whether incurred mechanically or by pests, can often lead to secondary infections, it's also wise to scout frequently, so you can apply the pound of cure before it spreads.
+First and foremost, adhering to Best-Practices for Carrot Culture is the ounce of prevention that puts you ahead of disease pressure.
+Second, because inadvertent damage to roots, whether incurred mechanically or by pests, can often lead to secondary infections, it's wise to scout frequently, so you can apply the pound of cure before it spreads.

 Here is a overview of the more common carrot pests and diseases.